The Intrinsic Riemannian Proximal Gradient Method for Convex Optimization: Numerical Examples

 \section{Numerical Examples}

-In this section, we present numerical experiments to evaluate the performance of the Riemannian Proximal Gradient Method (CRPG) described in \cref{algorithm:CRPG} in both the convex and strongly convex case.
+In this section, we present numerical experiments to evaluate the performance of the Riemannian Proximal Gradient Method (CRPG) in \cref{algorithm:CRPG} in both the convex and strongly convex case.

-CRPG is implemented in \julia using \manoptjl{}~\cite{Bergmann:2022:1} built upon \manifoldsbasejl{}~so that it can be used with manifolds from \manifoldsjl{}~\cite{AxenBaranBergmannRzecki:2023}.
+CRPG is implemented in \julia using \manoptjl{}~\cite{Bergmann:2022:1} so that it can be used with manifolds from \manifoldsjl{}~\cite{AxenBaranBergmannRzecki:2023}.
 Unless otherwise stated, we cap CRPG at $5000$ iterations and set the default stopping criterion to a tolerance of $10^{-7}$ on the norm of the gradient mapping.
 The warm start factor $\theta$ in \cref{line:warm-start} of \cref{algorithm:backtracking} is set to a default of $1$.
 All numerical experiments were performed on a MacBook~Pro~M1, 16~GB~RAM running macOS~15.5.
+These experiments are available as notebooks in the package \manoptexamplesjl~\cite{BergmannJasa:2025:17277311}.